michael-hartmann/caps/README.md

 Documentation
 -------------

-Further documentation is available in `manual/`.
+A user manual is available in `manual/`, the API is documented using doxygen.

 Bugs, developing and contributing
 ---------------------------------